WIZnet-ioNIC/WIZnet-PICO-C/examples/mqtt/publish/README.md

 1. After completing the MQTT Publish example configuration, click 'build' in the status bar at the bottom of Visual Studio Code or press the 'F7' button on the keyboard to build.

-2. When the build is completed, 'w5x00_mqtt_publish.uf2' is generated in 'WIZnet-PICO-C/build/examples/mqtt/publish/' directory.
+2. When the build is completed, 'wizchip_mqtt_publish.uf2' is generated in 'WIZnet-PICO-C/build/examples/mqtt/publish/' directory.

 ## Step 5: Upload and Run

-1. While pressing the BOOTSEL button of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.
+1. While pressing the BOOTSEL button of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2, W5500-EVB-Pico2, W6100-EVB-Pico2 or W6300-EVB-Pico2 power on the board, the USB mass storage 'RPI-RP2' is automatically mounted.

 ![][link-raspberry_pi_pico_usb_mass_storage]

-2. Drag and drop 'w5x00_mqtt_publish.uf2' onto the USB mass storage device 'RPI-RP2'.
+2. Drag and drop 'wizchip_mqtt_publish.uf2' onto the USB mass storage device 'RPI-RP2' or 'RPI-2350' .

-3. Connect to the serial COM port of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2 that is open with Tera Term.
+3. Connect to the serial COM port of Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2, W5500-EVB-Pico2, W6100-EVB-Pico2 or W6300-EVB-Pico2 with Tera Term.

 ![][link-connect_to_serial_com_port]